 - Review the appropriate history, physical, and evaluation of bacterial endophthalmitis.

-- Outline the treatment and management options available for bacterial endophthalmitis.
+- Outline the management options available for bacterial endophthalmitis.

 - Describe interprofessional team strategies for improving care coordination and communication to improve outcomes.

 Bacteria are not present in the vitreous or aqueous humor of a healthy eye, but seeding into the eye can occur either from an exogenous or endogenous source.
 Exogenous seeding is the most common cause of bacterial endophthalmitis and comes from the exterior ocular surface during penetrating ocular trauma, surgery, or intraocular injections.
-Although rare, bacterial endophthalmitis can also be the result of hematogenous spread from infections elsewhere in the body or intravenous drug use.
-Approximately 40 to 80% of all endophthalmitis cases are caused by cataract surgery; of these cases, 70% are the result of coagulase-negative Staphylococci, 10% result from Staphylococcus aureus, and 9% are from Streptococci.
+Although rare, bacterial endophthalmitis can also result from hematogenous spread from infections elsewhere in the body or intravenous drug use.
+Approximately 40% to 80% of all endophthalmitis cases are caused by cataract surgery; of these cases, 70% are the result of coagulase-negative Staphylococci, 10% are from Staphylococcus aureus, and 9% are from Streptococci.
 The second most common cause of endophthalmitis occurs after intravitreal injection, with coagulase-negative staphylococci and streptococci being the primary pathogens.
-Penetrating eye trauma is the third most common cause and constitutes anywhere from 2 to 15% of all cases of endophthalmitis.
+Penetrating eye trauma is the third most common cause and constitutes anywhere from 2% to 15% of all cases of endophthalmitis.

 Cataract surgery and intravitreal injections are the leading causes of endophthalmitis presently.
 However, endophthalmitis is a rare condition that has been controlled by the advent of antibiotics.
 In the pre-antibiotic era from 1920 to 1940, the incidence of post-cataract surgery, bacterial endophthalmitis was 2% and decreased to 0.3% by 1950.
 Today, of all patients undergoing cataracts surgery, approximately only 0.1% will suffer from endophthalmitis.
 Traumatic penetrating eye injury, however, can cause bacterial endophthalmitis 1% to 18% of the time.
 Hematogenous bacterial endophthalmitis is the rarest form with an incidence rate of between 0.04% to 0.4% and is associated with intravenous drug use, diabetes mellitus, immunosuppression, malignancy, prolonged hospital stay or intravenous antibiotic administration.